sagarsen2023/calmui/README.md

 **CalmUI** is a powerful CLI tool for modern frontend development.
 It guarantees a clean, scalable, and opinionated project structure from day one, streamlining developer workflows and supporting long-term code quality.

+### Why??

+Ever spent half an hour in a group call debating if it should be `components` or `Components`, `home` or `HomePage`, only to discover three different folder structures by the end of sprint?
+Or maybe you inherited a Next.js repo where `pages/api` contains a surprise slice reducer, and every new feature means copy-pasting boilerplate from a colleague’s old branch (and hoping you didn’t miss a config file)?

+**CalmUI ends the chaos.**
+With project structure, templates, and module files handled for you, you can finally spend less time renaming folders—and more time shipping code.

 ## 🚀 Features & Benefits